tatiane-leal/flicksense-client/upskill-article.md

 <br>

-And here are some screenshots of how it is looking like at the moment:
+And (just out of curiosity) here are some screenshots of how it is looking like at the moment:

 <br>